 Ghana is trying to deal sustainably with the increasing amounts of e-waste in the country.
-In the metal scrapyard in Agbobloshie, Accra, young men dismantle various machineries to obtain scrap parts.
+In the metal scrapyard in Agbobloshie, Accra, young men dismantle various machinery to obtain scrap parts.
 The working conditions are dangerous but many workers see the scrapyard as an escape route out of poverty.

 It's a sticky and sunny morning in Accra.
 Black puffs of smoke rise against the blue sky.
 I drive past the Agbobloshie vegetable market to get to the e-waste scrapyard, one of the most widely known e-waste sites in the world thanks to numerous documentaries and extensive news coverage.
 I enter into a fairly lighted container in the middle of a Muslim prayer that concludes an operational meeting of various stakeholders working on the ground.